 The local prepaid SIM has real arguments in its favor that should be honestly acknowledged:

-- Lowest price per GB in many destinations.
+- Lower price per GB in many destinations.
 In countries with competitive telecommunications markets and large populations, the cost per gigabyte can be 3–5 times lower than any international eSIM.

 - Local coverage.
-You use the main local operator's network, not roaming over another network.
+You use the main network of the local operator, not roaming over another network.
 In rural areas or areas with poor international coverage, this can make a difference.

 - Local calls and SMS included.
 If you need to call hotels, taxis, or local businesses with a country number, the local SIM includes it by default.
 Data eSIMs usually don't offer this.